dataminer-site/dataminer-site.github.io/docs/extensions/vss.md

 └───────────────────────────┘
 ```

-By default the HNSW index will be created using the euclidean distance `l2sq` (L2-norm squared) metric, matching DuckDBs `array_distance` function, but other distance metrics can be used by specifying the `metric` option during index creation.
+By default the HNSW index will be created using the euclidean distance `l2sq` (L2-norm squared) metric, matching DataMiners `array_distance` function, but other distance metrics can be used by specifying the `metric` option during index creation.
 For example:

 ```sql
 CREATE INDEX my_hnsw_cosine_index